 Zadar is easy to reach by car, bus, train or plane.
 Once you’re there you can easily explore the city on foot.
 We recommend spending an entire day just strolling through the Old Town.
 On the second day you might want to take a boat excursion to the nearby Kornati National Park.
 This Croatian town is perfect for a short visit of 2 to 4 days.

-Click here to find your accomodation in Zadar.
+Click here to find your accommodation in Zadar.
 Any booking you make helps support this site, but won’t cost you any extra.

 By Bec from Wyld Family Travel